jinlab-washu/Jin-lab.manual/seq_analysis_protocols/ruddle_exome_hg19.md

 - Name of samples cannot have periods to separate
 ## Protocol

-1. Create Structure data structure required for rms GATKExome.rms
+1. Create data structure required for rms GATKExome.rms

 - Open interactive session on the cluster
+`srun --pty -t 2:00:00 --mem=8G -p interactive bash`

+- Open a new tmux seesion
+`tmux new -s $myproject` where `$myproject` is the name you give it